 They also understand the marketing process; those things that must be accomplished in order to present the property to the real estate community, and then subsequently how to properly handle offers to purchase.

-Okay, but on the other hand, real estate agents who have never listed and sold rental income property might not know the full scope of physical inspections that must be coordinated once the rental property is sold and enters escrow.
+Okay, but on the other hand, real estate agents who have never listed and sold rental income property to buy stocks online might not know the full scope of physical inspections that must be coordinated once the rental property is sold and enters escrow.

 So for those of you who are just starting to service commercial real estate let me give you an idea of what you should expect to address in the way of property inspections.
 Of course we’re assuming that these inspections are requested by the buyer in the sale agreement as “subject to the buyer’s approval” and accepted by the seller.